 Book Club Corner

-Sets of 10 copies of titles, mostly fiction, selected for their suitability for book discussions.
-Shelved in the Fiction Room on the 2nd floor.
-Contact Adult Services Librarian Dorothy Pawlowski for more information.
+Sets of 10 copies of titles, mostly fiction, selected for their suitability for book discussions, located near the Adulot Service Desk.
+Contact Head of Adult Services Dorothy Pawlowski for more information.
 Thanks to the Friends of the Library and the Westmoreland Book Club for their support of the Book Club Corner.

 View a complete list of available titles.

-Shelved alphabetically by author in their own section in Children’s Services, these books sport a YA label and are suitable for grade 6 and up.
-Complexity of style and maturity level of content can vary widely in YA literature, so do not hesitate to consult with a librarian if you have any concerns about finding material appropriate for your child.
+Shelved alphabetically by author in the Ellis Family Teen Center, these books sport a "Teen" label and are suitable for grade 6 and up.
+Complexity of style and maturity level of content can vary widely in teen literature, so do not hesitate to consult with a librarian if you have any concerns about finding material appropriate for your child.

-Old classics and new favorites, shelved alphabetically in Children’s Services by the author’s last name.
+Old classics and new favorites, shelved alphabetically by the author’s last name.
 Special collections for the youngest children include board books, pop-up books and toddler books, which are labeled with a yellow dot and shelved in separate locations.

 For the newly independent reader, these are identified by green dots numbered 1, 2 and 3 to reflect the leveling system employed in the Ridgefield schools.
-Shelved alphabetically within each level, in Children’s Services.
+Shelved alphabetically by author within each level.

 There’s a lot here for grade schoolers, from the simplest beginning chapter books to the enormous Harry Potter volumes.
 Look for red dot labels for books ideal for grades 2 and 3.
-Shelved alphabetically by title in Children’s Services.
+Shelved alphabetically by author..

 Children’s Holiday Books

 Housed separately and grouped by holiday for your convenience.
-Ask at the Children’s Services desk for assistance.
+Ask at the Children's Service Desk for assistance.

 A specialized collection of books and other materials devoted to childhood development and parenting issues, from toilet training to the loss of a loved one.
-Arranged by Dewey Decimal Classification in Children’s Services.
+Arranged by Dewey Decimal Classification.

 Group Read Alouds

 Our recommended titles for reading aloud to groups, all collected on one handy cart.
-Ask at the Children’s Services desk for assistance.
+Ask at the Children's Service Desk for assistance.

 - Catalog & Collections